ClickCease Nature's Barrier: The Power of Tree Bark - Arborist Now

 Benefiting Others

-The benefits of bark are not limited to trees; many other creatures benefit from the protective covering as well.
+Many other creatures benefit from the protective covering as well.
 Squirrels, for example, often strip the bark of trees.
 Although the reasons they engage in this behavior are not yet fully understood, it is likely related to their need for additional nutrients.
 Of course, porcupines and beavers are famous for their bark-eating habits, but deer, rabbits and rodents also dine on bark when times are tough.

 Humans also benefit from tree bark.
 Although manufacturers currently synthesize aspirin in a lab, the active ingredient lies within willow bark, which was used to make analgesic teas for centuries.
 Currently, scientists are researching the chemical properties of pine tree bark, which contains compounds that may be helpful for treating melanoma.
 Some people, eager to find a cure for conditions that are hard to treat, have begun experimenting with tree bark extracts.
 The inner bark of some trees even serves as an emergency food source